 Contact a Fayette County truck accident lawyer for a free consultation

 In order to receive the full amount of compensation you deserve from all responsible parties, you should always have an experienced truck accident attorney on your side, fighting for your rights.
-If you have suffered injury in a truck accident, call Law Offices of Shane Smith today for help at (770) 487-8999.
+If you have suffered injury in a truck accident, call Shane Smith Law today for help at (770) 487-8999.